OpenSight/janus-cloud/README.md

 Janus is an excellent WebRTC server, simple and well-structured.
 Its pluggable design and sophisticated API is impressive and amazing.
 But it also comes with some disadvantage.
 First, Janus is design to be a standalone server, which cannot be scale to support the huge RTC workload.
 But in the cloud-based environment, scalability is essential.
 With the help of Janus-cloud, engineers can easily build a large and scalable cluster system of WebRTC server.
 Second, Janus processes the WebRTC signalling, as well as the media data.
-But in the real Communication world, signalling and media are usually divided into two plane, so that more flexibility can be provided.
+But in the real communication world, signalling and media are usually divided into two plane, so that more flexibility can be provided.
 Janus-cloud fulfills this requirement by handling the signalling only and leaving media to Janus-server.
 Janus-cloud is developed by Python3 language which is more suitable to deal with the signalling, in the other hand, C language, which is used by Janus server, is more suitable to transmit media data in an efficient way .

 Features